-Returns a sorted list of changes made to documents in the database, in time order of application.
+Returns a sorted list of changes made to documents in the database, in time order of application, can be obtained from the database's changes resource.
 Only the most recent change for a given document is guaranteed to be provided, for example if a document has had fields added, and then deleted, an API client checking for changes will not necessarily receive the intermediate state of added documents.